-On first login, Connect Server will request you to specify admin login and password and agree to EULA:
+On first login, Management Console will request you to specify admin login and password and agree to EULA:

 After login and password, server asks for a license file.
 Pick the license supplied to you by Support or Sales representative:

 Once the license is applied, server lets you through to its interface.
 Open Settings -> General and click "Generate agent config".
-You'll need to edit your config file before downloading.
+You'll need to edit your config file before downloading it.

 Now download the sync.conf file and deliver it to all computers you are going to deploy Resilio Connect Agent to (including Connect Server itself).